Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Reclaiming Words

 Over the years, specific words and phrases were used against the LGBTQIA+ community, often as insults and to demean people.
 Words such as queer, homo, limp-wristed, dyke, faggot, flammer and countless others have all been reclaimed by the community.
 LGBTQIA+ individuals, friends and allies are all helping to redefine their meaning.
 Instead of being used negatively, they are being transformed into positive words and phrases.
-It is common to hear some within the community use one or all of the reclaimed words to describe themselves, turning negativity into positivity.
+It is common to hear some in the community use one or more reclaimed words to describe themselves, turning negativity into positivity.

 FREQUENTLY ASKED QUESTIONS

-For years people have referred to sexual identifiers as sexual orientation, preference or choice and, in terms of gender, forcing individuals to accept their assigned gender at birth, regardless of how that individual feels.
-However, each of those terms indicates that the individual is making a choice or decision around who they are, who they love, or who they are attracted to physically.
-The reality is that nearly all are born the way they are, and the only choice they have to make is whether they accept and come to terms with who they are or do not accept and live within society conforming to the norms, pretending to be something that is not their true self.
+For years, people have referred to sexual identifiers as sexual orientation, preference or choice, and, in terms of gender, forcing individuals to accept their assigned gender at birth, regardless of how that individual feels.
+However, each of those terms indicates that the individual is making a choice about who they are, who they love, or whom they are physically attracted to.
+The reality is that nearly all are born the way they are, and the only choice they have is whether to accept and come to terms with who they are or not to accept and live within society, conforming to norms and pretending to be something that is not their true self.

-The terms gender or sexual identifier are more around how a person identifies themselves and that these identifiers are only part of who they are, not the only defining factor.
+The terms “gender” and “sexual identifier” are more about how a person identifies themselves; these identifiers are only part of who they are, not the only defining factor.

-Gender and personal pronouns have been around for centuries in many languages and relate to how we like to be addressed or referred to when people are communicating with us.
-Personal pronouns are especially important concerning individuals who identify as transgender, gender fluid, or gender non-conforming/non-binary.
+Gender and personal pronouns have existed for centuries in many languages and relate to how we prefer to be addressed or referred to when people communicate with us.
+Personal pronouns are especially important for individuals who identify as transgender, gender fluid, or gender non-conforming/non-binary.
 To understand the importance, imagine waking up one morning and looking at yourself in the bathroom mirror.
 The person looking back at you is the opposite sex to what you have always known yourself to be or the assigned gender at birth, a man who is looking at a female in the mirror or vice versa.
 Though you know your true gender or self, everyone you speak to, know or meet will view you differently from how you know yourself.
-You are desperately trying to conform and accept this identity; however, when you go for a coffee, a barrister refers to you as maim or sir, reminding you of how the world sees you; it would likely upset most people, however, is the reality for many individuals.
+You are desperately trying to conform to and accept this identity; however, when you go for a coffee, a barista refers to you as “ma’am” or “sir,” reminding you of how the world sees you.
+It would likely upset most people; however, it is the reality for many individuals.

-Not only are gender pronouns old fashioned and antiquated, but they are also used to create a distinction between genders, so if we live in an equal society, should there be a distinction between his and hers?
+Not only are gender pronouns old-fashioned and antiquated, but they are also used to create a distinction between genders, so if we live in an equal society, should there be a distinction between his and hers?
 The reality is that some individuals like the use of traditional gender pronouns, whereas others feel that those pronouns do not represent them.
-Ultimately it is around choice, the choice around how you like to be addressed or referred to and the responsibility for society to respect your wishes to use your preferred personal pronouns.
+Ultimately, it is around choice, the choice around how you like to be addressed or referred to and the responsibility of society to respect your wishes to use your preferred personal pronouns.

 When you live in a free and equal society, your sexual identity or the personal pronouns you use to identify yourself should not matter.
-The reality is that even right now, there is still a quarter of all of the countries in the world have laws in place in which same-sex activity is considered illegal, and individuals can even face the death penalty should they be prosecuted.
-Though some countries have not prosecuted anyone for twenty plus years, they still exist in itself is an issue.
+The reality is that even right now, there are still a quarter of all countries in the world that have laws in place in which same-sex activity is considered illegal, and individuals can even face the death penalty should they be prosecuted.
+Though some countries have not prosecuted anyone for twenty-plus years, the fact that they still exist is an issue.

 The LGBTQIA+ community has been around for thousands of years, and it is the only group that represents every country, race, and religion and speaks every language across the globe.
 The community is made up of a diverse group of individuals united by the desire to be their true selves and to avoid persecution for being something that they cannot change.
 Though the community has been around for a long time, many have had no choice but to suppress and hide their true self for fear of rejection or persecution.